| Title: | D-Score for Child Development |

 age range 3.5-5 yrs is linearly extrapolated and are only indicative.

-references were calculated from the GSED
+The "preliminary_standards" references were calculated from the GSED

 Phase 1 validation using a subset of children with healthy development.